-I’m David Durand, and I began writing to investors and traders following the tech crash of 2000, and was one of the world’s first financial bloggers when I began sharing my ideas in 2001 just as the market was breaking down (which saved readers a lot of heartache from the tech crash – see testimonials at my website – link below) and am currently the Author/Publisher of “The Market Timing Brief™.
+I’m David Durand, and I began writing to investors and traders following the tech crash off the 2000 high, and was one of the world’s first financial bloggers when I began sharing my ideas in 2001 just as the market was breaking down (which saved readers a lot of heartache from the tech crash – see testimonials at my website – link below) and am currently the Author/Publisher of “The Market Timing Brief™.”
 My bio can be read on the homepage link below.

-Please remember that how you trade and invest is your decision and you should seek professional investment guidance if needed.
+Please remember how you trade and invest is your decision and you should seek professional investment guidance if needed.

 Followers know I regularly share my percentage exposure to equity markets vs. my “usual maximum exposure” at the social media links below.
 Few writers share this information.
-They prefer to make vague predictions with vague position sizes.
+They prefer to make vague predictions without comments on position sizing.
 Most do not even suggest the proper position size other than to say “this recommendation is speculative.”